 1. What is FXOpen?
 FXOpen has been offering Forex brokerage services since 2005 and is currently one of the most successful and fastest-growing Forex brokers.
 Since the very start FXOpen has been true and loyal to its goal - making Forex trading more ...

 A AML ― Anti Money Laundering, a set of procedures, laws or regulations designed to stop the practice of generating income through illegal actions.
-Appreciation ― a currency is said to "appreciate" when it's price increases against a specific ...
+Appreciation ― a currency is said to "appreciate" when its price increases against a specific currency ...

 What is Forex?